ls1intum/Artemis/docs/user/exams/instructors_guide.rst

 - The first three dates are mandatory when you create an exam.
 The rest can be set when required.
 - The ``grace period`` defines the amount of time the students have at their disposal to hand in their exam after the ``working time`` is over.
 This is set to 3 minutes by default.
 - You can also define the ``number of exercises`` in the exam.
 You can leave this out initally, however it must be set before you can generate the :ref:`student exams <student_exams>`.
 For more information, see `1.3 Exercise Groups`_.
-- Artemis will randomize the order of the exercises for each student if you you activate ``randomize order of exercise groups``.
+- Artemis will randomize the order of the exercises for each student if you activate ``randomize order of exercise groups``.
 - Finally, you can fill out the exam ``start text`` and ``end text``.
 Artemis will present these texts to the students during the :ref:`exam conduction <exam_conduction>`, at the *Start-* and *End* page respectively.

 .. figure:: instructor/exam_configuration.png